- List examples of ways you can support children’s physical development indoors.

 - Help all children be independent by asking them to make choices and encouraging them to do things by themselves for themselves.
 At the same time, be sensitive to families’ wishes and beliefs that may reflect values that are different from your own (for example, valuing interdependence and relationship-building versus independence from a young age).

-What opportunities do you currently provide in your classroom interest areas for children to engage in indoor experiences that promote their physical development?
-Download and print the Reflecting On My Classroom Practice Activity.
-For each box, list or describe experiences and materials you provide.
+What opportunities do you currently provide in your classroom that engage children in indoor experiences that promote their physical development?
+In the Reflecting on My Classroom Practice activity below, list or describe experiences and materials you provide.
 Then jot down ideas about additional experiences or materials you can incorporate to improve your practice.
-Share your responses with a co-teacher, coach, trainer, or supervisor.
+Share your responses with a trainer, coach, or administrator.

 Use the resources in this section to learn more about fostering the physical development of all children in your care.
-Download and print the handout, Resources.
 Access the websites listed to learn more about ways to support the growth of children you work with.

-American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2011).
+American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
+(2019).
 Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
-(3rd ed.).
+(4th ed.).
 Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Retrieved from http://nrckids.org.
+Retrieved from http://nrckids.org

 Dodge, D. T., Colker, L. J., & Heroman, C. (2002).
 The Creative Curriculum for Preschool (4th ed.).
 Washington, DC: Teaching Strategies.